-Before you leave the department, the nurse or endoscopist will discuss any findings, medication and any follow-up investigations with you.
+Before you leave the department, the endoscopy team will discuss any findings, medication and any follow-up investigations with you.
 However, results of a biopsy taken or polyp removed may not be available for 14-days and can be discussed with your GP after this time if no further clinic appointment is arranged.